What is body dysmorphic disorder (BDD)?

 Though it may be difficult to seek help, it is important that you do if you think you may have body dysmorphic disorder.
 It is common that people wait up to fifteen years before seeking help due to high levels of shame.
 There is nothing to be ashamed of; you are living with a long-term health condition which is thankfully highly treatable.
 You can go to your GP, who would assess your symptoms of BDD by asking you various questions.
 If you are diagnosed with body dysmorphic disorder, your GP will most likely refer you to a mental health professional.

 You may also want to consider looking for a therapist or counsellor privately, as unfortunately the waiting list in the NHS is often quite long.
 Talking therapy can alleviate the symptoms of body dysmorphic disorder, and with support most BDD sufferers find that their situation improves greatly.
-Cognitive Behavioural Therapy (CBT) in particular may be beneficial, as it focuses on identifying and managing negative patterns between thoughts, feelings and behaviours.
+Cognitive behavioural therapy (CBT) in particular has been shown to be an effective support tool (2), as it focuses on identifying and managing negative patterns between thoughts, feelings and behaviours.
 CBT will aim to reduce your desire to carry out negative behaviours and overall decrease your anxiety levels in regards to your body.

 Therapy or counselling can also be a helpful support if you have been any feelings of guilt, shame or loneliness, or any other negative feelings, as a result of having body dysmorphic disorder.